IgorKuznietsov/NodeJs_React_testApp/README.md

 The raw unfinished application...
 It has both client (React) and server (NodeJS) parts.
 The users sessions are tracked (stored at the Redis DB).
+The data is stored at the PostgreSQL DB